pacosalces/cold_atom_imaging/README.md

-# absorption_SNR
+# Absorption Signal-to-Noise Ratio (SNR)
-A module for computing realistic SNR in resonant absorption imaging of cold atomic systems with the modified Beer's law.
+A simple module for computing realistic SNR in resonant absorption imaging of cold atomic column densities.

+Just clone the repository and run.
+Includes an example.